taiwangoldcard/website/content/community.md

 **Why Taiwan?**: Taiwan was already a second home to me.
 The company I work with wanted to establish an Asia Area Office, and Taiwan was the perfect location from a geological, linguistic, and technological standpoint.
 The Gold Card was one additional benefit that Taiwan offered.

-**What are you currently doing in Taiwan?** I am currently working for Romaric Corp as the Asia Area Manager.
-We provide world-class automated Material Control Systems in Factories, warehousing structures, and other industries seeking full automation.
-I am also open to collaborating/assisting in other projects in Taiwan as requested.
+**What are you currently doing in Taiwan?** I am currently working for [Romaric Corp](https://www.romariccorp.com/) as the Asia Area Manager.

-I am currently working for [Romaric Corp](https://www.romariccorp.com/) as the Asia Area Manager.
 We provide world-class automated Material Control Systems in Factories, warehousing structures, and other industries seeking full automation.
 I am also open to collaborating/assisting in other projects in Taiwan as requested.